fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-director-installation.md

   permissions = [ "*" ]
 }
 ```

+Quit the configuration file with `CTRL-X` and confirm with `y` to save all changes.

 <aside class="negative">
 Do not use this password in other systems or environments, especially not in a production system.
 We use this password to ensure a smooth installation process during the lecture and to eliminate potential sources of error.
 </aside>